 Compare Revel Systems vs ShopKeep BETASee how working at Revel Systems vs. ShopKeep compares on a variety of workplace factors.
 By comparing employers on employee ratings, salaries, reviews, pros/cons, job openings and more, you'll feel one step ahead of the rest.
 All salaries and reviews are posted by employees working at Revel Systems vs. ShopKeep.
 Learn more about each company and apply to jobs near you.

 - ShopKeep scored higher in 9 areas: Overall Rating, Career Opportunities, Compensation & Benefits, Work-life balance, Senior Management, Culture & Values, CEO Approval, % Recommend to a friend and Positive Business Outlook.

 What Employees Say

-I have been working at Revel Systems full-time for more than a year
+I worked at Revel Systems full-time for less than a year

 I have been working at ShopKeep full-time

 Compensation was recently bumped up, bringing it from far below the median to slightly below.
 Unlimited PTO is a great benefit.
 It's the only reason many of us are still here.
 Several people in...
 Customer Care have managed to move horizontally to other positions.